laurensharwood/geo-tlbx/tlbook/tlbook_3_geodata.md

 3. <b>Geographic CRS (3D):</b> Latitude, Longitude for referencing location on Earth's curved/ellipsoid surface
 4. <b>Projected CRS (2D):</b> Earth's curved surface *projected* onto a 2D surface.
 Distortion occurs during projection, but the <b>goal is to choose a *projection method* that limits your project area's Easting & Northing distances from the Datum in order to minimize this distortion</b>.
-   - Due to its long shape (elongated North to South), California is divided into 5 State Plane (CASP) Zones.
-For each CASP Zone, a *conformal conic projection* is optimal do to the East-West elongation and mid-latitude location.
+   - Due to its long shape (elongated North to South), California is divided into 6 State Plane (CASP) Zones.
+For each CASP Zone, a *Lambert conformal conic projection* is optimal do to the East-West elongation and mid-latitude location.

 <b>[Projection Wizard](https://projectionwizard.org):</b>  Tool to find appropriate projection based on your project area